 A break statement causes execution of the loop that immediately contains it to abruptly terminate.
-A continue statement causes execution of the loop that immediately contains it to abruptly return to the beginning of the loop.
+A continue statement causes execution of the loop that immediately contains it to abruptly return to the beginning of the loop, prior to evaluating the test expression.
+In a for loop, the update expression, if present, is evaluated before execution is returned to the test expression.

-Return Statements
+6.4 Return Statements